RAJ-SUDHARSHAN/sirpi/sirpi_devpost_submission.md

 Every developer has faced it — the anxiety of deploying to production.
 The endless YAML configurations, Dockerfile debugging sessions, Terraform state conflicts, and that sinking feeling when your infrastructure fails at 2 AM.

-While platforms like Heroku made deployment simple, they came with vendor lock-in and limited control.
+While platforms like Heroku and Vercel made deployment simple, they came with vendor lock-in and limited control.
 AWS offers incredible power and flexibility, but requires deep DevOps expertise to use correctly.
 Junior developers shouldn't need to master Kubernetes, Docker, and Terraform just to ship their first app.

 That's why I built **Sirpi** (*Tamil: sculptor*) — an AI-native platform that sculpts raw GitHub repositories into production-ready AWS infrastructure.
 It combines the simplicity of platform-as-a-service with the power of infrastructure-as-code—**with zero vendor lock-in and full ownership**.